Netflix Review: Why Sign Up For An Online Movie Rental Service?

 Netflix also provides you suggestions for your movie queue by learning about your taste in movies and preferences.
 If you fill out a taste preference questionnaire and also rate the movies you’ve already watched, it uses an algorithm that offers you suggestions about which titles that you might love.

-Why I Like This Online Movie Rental Service
+Why I Like Netflix As An Online Movie Rental Service

-Netflix is a great service that you can run from an awesome website with a lot of cool features, tools and a community to help you get the most out of this form of entertainment.
-Small wonder Netflix is doing so well these days, despite the recession.
-The all-you-can-watch benefits are a great value when you’re simply looking for unlimited indoor entertainment for a bargain.
+Netflix is a great service that you can run from an awesome website with a lot of cool features and tools to help you get the most out of this form of entertainment.
+For my particular needs, Netflix is a good value.
+The all-you-can-watch benefits and flexible features work for anyone who is looking for unlimited indoor entertainment for a song.

 I get my movies from my local library and can keep them for a week.
 They have new releases like Slumdog Millionaire and Marley and me.
 I just log on to their website and place a reserve.
 The only downside is the wait to actually get the dvd.